May 26, 2021

 Autofill is a practical solution to use for your personal devices, especially if you find yourself typing the same information over and over.
 It is important to remember that convenience often sacrifices your security.
 Certain data such as credit card credentials, passwords, and usernames should never be saved into autofill, even on your personal devices as these electronics could be lost or stolen, especially while traveling.

 From facial recognition to a basic pattern - almost all smartphones today have multiple authentication methods, but not everyone is taking advantage of these security solutions.
 In fact, a recent study reports that 34% of people today are not using any type of lock screen on their phone, leaving them unprotected from criminals if they are lost or stolen.
 Enabling a two-factor authentication process can also be used as a way to double your device's security against a data breach.
 If all else fails, backing up your devices beforehand can greatly reduce the stress and issues that losing your personal device can cause.

 Being out of your regular environment and daily routine is exciting, but it can also be hazardous if you are not too careful.
 Be sure to stay observant while you are traveling and be sure to keep all technology you bring with you secured.

-For more security and tech tips, check out our and subscribe to our email alerts.
+For more security and tech tips, check out our other blogs and subscribe to our email alerts.